kyma-project/istio/docs/user/00-50-network-policies.md

 ![Istio Module NetworkPolicies](../assets/network-policies-istio.svg)

-## List of Network Policies
+### List of Network Policies

-Review the network policies that the Istio module creates when network policy support is enabled.
+See the list of network policies that the Istio module creates when network policy support is enabled.

 <details>
 <summary>Show table</summary>